The Histamine Bucket: Why “Healthy” Foods Can Sometimes Make You Feel Off

 You’re Not Alone In This

 Again, it took me a while to figure out that I had histamine intolerance.
-At first, it was confusing — I didn’t know why I was reacting to certain foods, or why some days I felt fine and other days I didn’t.
-I had to eliminate a lot of foods slowly just to start feeling like myself again.
+It was confusing at first—I couldn’t understand why I’d react to certain foods one day but feel fine the next.
+I eventually had to go through a slow elimination process just to start feeling like myself again.

-Now, I can usually tell when my “bucket” is getting full.
-The symptoms creep in, and that’s my body’s way of gently reminding me to slow down, check in, and make some adjustments.
+Now, I can usually tell when my “bucket” is starting to get full.
+When those symptoms start creeping in, I take it as a gentle reminder from my body to slow down and make some quick adjustments.

 The Salt (The Science): If you suspect a histamine issue, pay close attention to leftovers.
-Histamine is produced by bacteria, and as food sits in the fridge, those levels slowly climb.
-One of the best “Salt” hacks is to freeze your leftovers immediately instead of letting them sit in the fridge.
-This “pauses” the histamine production, making it much easier for your bucket to stay below the rim!
+Histamine is produced by bacteria, and those levels slowly climb the longer food sits in the fridge.
+One of the best “Salt” hacks is to freeze your leftovers immediately instead of letting them sit for days.
+This “pauses” the histamine production and makes it much easier to keep your bucket from overflowing.

 Leave a Reply